 Peter has been employed in various Executive and Managerial roles with Cbus from 1996 to 2012.
-Previously he worked within superannuation institutions and served ten years in the Army Reserve reaching the ranking of Captain.
-He has been involved with PCFA for over 8 years and is currently Chair of the Vic/Tas Board.
-He has been a Victorian Chapter Council member for six years and was the Chair of the National Support and Advocacy Committee.
+Previously he worked within superannuation institutions and served ten years in the Army Reserve, reaching the ranking of Captain.
+He has been involved with PCFA for several years and is currently Chair of the Vic/Tas Board.
+He has served as a Victorian Chapter Council member and was the Chair of the National Support and Advocacy Committee.
 Peter is also a convenor of a Prostate Cancer Support Group in Melbourne.